 Preparation and risk identification is key as well as talking about change.
 The more discussions that are had, the more your concerns can be identified and overcome.

-It’s important to remember that communication – no matter how positive – is not going to be enough without continual reinforcement and time to process.
-Empowering your team during this time and identifying change champions can help to ease the pain of implementation.
+It's important to remember that communication - no matter how positive - is not going to be enough without continual reinforcement and time to process.
+Empowering you and your clients' teams during this time and identifying change champions can help to ease the pain of implementation.

 Remember having a scope and plan will help guide you as you implement change, but just as important is taking into consideration the people you are working with, and the people you will be affecting.
 Without the support of affected stakeholders, plans can become quickly derailed or prolonged.